 In the old days, if you wanted to find out the value of a given comic book, you would need to look up a price guide.
 Something like the Overstreet price guide; a high-prestige, authoritative look at the most valuable comics and their prices.
 Even these came in the form of books, with all that entails.
 If a comic shot up in price, the book couldn't update, and you were left hoping you were aware of the changes in the market.

 Or, you could take your books to your local comic shop for appraisal.
 You'd have to trust their information and opinion and that they weren't going to lowball you in hopes of making a profit for themselves.

 Needless to say, we live in a digital era, and all this pricing information is now at your fingertips.
 You can look up Overstreet price guides just as much as you could back then, but who wants to rely on a print book if they don't have to?
 Some of the most accurate pricing information is already available from your smartphone.

 We're not just talking about using a phone browser to look up eBay prices.
 Phone apps for specific purposes have long been a valuable feature of the devices, and comic pricing is no different.
 Smartphones have various comic book valuation apps available, though which apps are up for download depends on your platform.

 One interesting quirk here is that these iPhone apps are a little less common than their android brethren, as Apple heavily regulates them.
 What are the best iPhone apps for pricing comics?
 Check it out!

-This app is one of the comic book market's older and more popular price tracking options.
-It's also relatively low-reviewed (only 3/.5 out of 5) primarily because their website system offers more features than the app.
+This app is one of the comic book market's most established and more popular price tracking options.

 You can scan barcodes to enter comics, manage collections, and see your comics' values immediately.